soxoj/maigret/README.md

 The authors and developers of this tool bear no responsibility for any misuse or unlawful activities conducted by its users.

+## Feedback

+If you have any questions, suggestions, or feedback, please feel free to [open an issue](https://github.com/soxoj/maigret/issues), create a [GitHub discussion](https://github.com/soxoj/maigret/discussions), or contact the author directly via [Telegram](https://t.me/soxoj).

 ## SOWEL classification

 This tool uses the following OSINT techniques: